You are here

 Don’t forget to pack light.
 Plan to wear the same clothes a couple of times throughout the week.
-On short-term programs, plan to rinse out underwear and shirts in the evening — it’s a lot more fun exploring the local areas than spending hours finding and using a laundromat.
+During short-term programs, plan to rinse out underwear and shirts in the evening—it’s a lot more fun exploring the local areas than spending hours finding and using a laundromat.
 On semester programs, laundry facilities will generally be available; there will be no need to take innumerable changes.

 You are no longer in the hallways of UMD, so you will not be able to wear pajamas everywhere.
 We encourage you to dress to blend in.
 Students around the world dress in a similar fashion with a few exceptions depending on the location.
 The clothes you take with you should be well-fitting, neat, and clean.
-Dress neatly for dinner and don’t forget a fashionable outfit for going out.
+Depending on the location, dress neatly for dinner, and don’t forget a fashionable outfit for going out!